Ujjain Madhya Pradesh, India Travel Guide

 India is a diverse country, and Ujjain holds particular spiritual significance.

-Namaste or Namaskar: This is the common respectful greeting.
+Namaste or Namaskar: This is the typical respectful greeting.
 Join your palms together at your chest, fingers upwards, and slightly bow your head while 'Namaste.'

 Modest dress is required, especially in religious settings.
-This covering shoulders and knees.
+This ensuring shoulders and knees are covered.

 Use your right hand for eating, food, or giving/receiving items.
 The left hand is impure.